framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 There are simple ways to eliminate the banding on a shot fast in Photoshop and Lightroom, specifically in the sky to begin with.
 @end

-## Guide Requirements
+# Guide Requirements

 @alert Important
 Since this part of the guide focuses on a post-processing that happens after you are finished with the in-game photo shooting session, you will need to have Adobe Photoshop or Lightroom installed on your computer.
-You can use application of your choice as long as you can apply the same techniques
+You can use the application of your choice as long as you can apply the same techniques
 @end

-## Photoshop
+# Photoshop

 First off, drop your shot into Photoshop and duplicate the background layer by pressing `Ctrl + J` on PC, or by right-clicking the `Background layer > Duplicate layer`. **Its very important** to make sure that you are in 16bit mod by checking `Image menu > Mode`, and make sure that `16Bits/Channel` is selected.
 Now go to the Filters menu and choose Convert for Smart Filters.
 This way your duplicated layer becomes a Smart Object and you can work non-destructively.